A Place for Mom

 Why are dementia day care centers a good memory care option?

-In addition to the services and programming they provide, there are several reasons memory care day centers can be a good long-term care option for individuals with dementia, as well as for their caregivers.
-Memory care day centers may offer the following benefits:
+Dementia day care centers are commonly considered a good memory care option due to their services and programming.
+However, there are several reasons why memory care day centers can be a good long-term care option for individuals with dementia, as well as for their caregivers:

-• Quality of life at home.
+• Enhanced quality of life at home.
 Evidence suggests that adult day services may allow individuals to remain at home longer.
 In some cases, they may avoid needing to transition into an assisted living facility or nursing home.

 • Specially trained staff.
 The care team at dementia day centers often includes health professionals, activity professionals, and direct care workers.
 These skilled experts tend to have specific training and an understanding of how to work with individuals with dementia, according to Dabelko-Schoeny.